glen-sturge/QAP_4_Files_GS/README.md

 fmt_fun.py - functions library focusing on formating.

-total_claims_graph.py - program to graph total amount of claims for each month from January to December.
+total_claims_graph.py - program to graph total value of claims for each month from January to December.